top of page

 School of thought 1 (mine and the NZ family).
 All the records (census, marriage and death certificate) suggest he was born in 1770.
 There is no evidence for anything else …. and I do like evidence.

 Isaac had the lease of a substantial piece of property in Rochester, Kent.
 Where did he get the stake for it?
 Was it a gift from a relative?
-We know he was not honest when he was in the Excise because he was fired.
+We know he was not completely honest when he was in the Excise because he was fired.

 He was a publican/farmer.
 Selling alcohol runs in the family.
 Was he related to the Dixon licensed victuallers in the area?
 I don't believe the conjecture of Richard Ellender.

 School of thought 2: The NZ branch of the family employed a genealogist by the name of Richard Ellender in 1991 who advised that Isaac was born 1780 and his parents were John Dixon of Staple who married Mary Tyler of Ash in 1777.
+But he provided no evidence!!!

 Cathy Dixon in NZ did more research and believes that Mary Tyler of Ash in fact married John Burton of Staple (not John Dixon) in 1777.
 She has seen the Staple parish records and there can be no mistaking that it does read John Burton and they have various children together (none named Isaac).

 Richard Ellender (who has passed away), was certain at the time that this John Dixon, who married Mary Tyler of Ash, was the only John Dixon who fathered an Isaac Dixon in the whole second half of the 18th century in a twenty-mile radius around Canterbury.
 BUT THERE ARE NO RECORDS!
 They could have been lost of course.
 He assumed it was the right connection.
 And we all know what ASSUME stands for.
-Richard is no longer alive and his claims are unable to be verified.
-But you will find family trees on the net claiming his findings to be fact.

 The following report is from genealogist Julia Henderson of Acorn Family History: